Korean Social Democratic Party: History

 Despite increasingly coming under the control of the communists, the KDP initially still continued to attract members, with a Soviet document mentioning the party reaching 291,459 members by December 1946, while a resolution of the Second Congress from May 1947 stating that it had 273,665 members.
 The party was used by the WPK leadership to keep track on and diffuse anti-communists in North Korea.

 KDP candidates were given 35 seats in the August 1948 elections, the newly-elected Supreme People's Assembly (SPA) later proclaimed the Democratic People's Republic of Korea (DPRK) in September 1948.
 The party further declined during the Korean War, when many of its members sided with the government of South Korea and left the North when South Korean and United Nations forces retreated in 1950–1951.
 By the end of the war, its membership dropped to below 10,000.
 In February 1956, Choe Yong-gon was appointed as a vice chairman of the WPK, leaving Hong Ki-hwang, deputy chairman of the KDP since late 1945, to replace him as chairman of the KDP.

 It was given eleven seats in the 1957 parliamentary elections.
 Hong and Chondoist Chongu Party leader Kim Tal-hyon were made a ministers without portfolios in September 1957, the last time non-Communist parties were given Cabinet positions.
 Hong and Kim were purged in 1958 as part of a purge of non-WPK parties, with Hong being accused of espionage and "having contacts with American imperialism".
 In 1959 and 1960 all of the party's offices were shut down by the government.
 It was subsequently reduced to four seats in 1962 and one in 1967 and 1972.
 In 1980 it adopted its current name, the Korean Social Democratic Party (KSDP).
 The 1990 elections saw the party awarded 51 seats.
 It had 52 seats following the 1998 elections and 50 after the 2009 elections.
 It retained the same number of seats in the 2014 elections.
+After the disbandment of the Fatherland Front alliance in 2024, the party runs under the "Friendly parties and religious organizations" umbrella in North Korean elections.